 The Ontario Centre for Learning, Research and Innovation in Long-Term Care (CLRI) at Bruyère is thrilled to announce that we are making a short documentary!
 The film is of course about how peer support group programs are helping to reduce loneliness and social isolation for residents in long-term care (LTC).
 Thank you to the support of the Centre for Aging + Brain Health Innovation (CABHI) for making the creation of this documentary possible!

-Stay tuned for the link to the bilingual video, coming this August!
+Stay tuned for the link to the bilingual video, coming this fall!
 If you would like to receive a link to the documentary, please email Michelle Fleming.